wavemaker/docs/docs/apis-and-services/apis/importing-apis/import-rest.md

 REST Services in WaveMaker allow seamless integration of external HTTP APIs into your low-code application:

-- Import REST web services via the Web Services panel.
+- Import REST services via the imported APIs.
 - Configure URL, HTTP method, parameters, and authentication.
 - Test endpoints before importing.
-- Create service variables to invoke the API and bind responses to UI widgets.
+- Create service variables to invoke the API and bind responses to UI components.
 - Use proxy configuration and environment properties to handle CORS and secure credentials.

 ---